babel/website/docs/preset-react.md

     [
       "@babel/preset-react",
       {
-        "pragma": "dom", // default pragma is React.createElement (only in classic runtime) "pragmaFrag": "DomFrag", // default is React.Fragment (only in classic runtime) "throwIfNamespace": false, // defaults to true
+        // "pragma": "dom", // default pragma is React.createElement (only in classic runtime)
+        // "pragmaFrag": "DomFrag", // default is React.Fragment (only in classic runtime) "throwIfNamespace": false, // defaults to true
-        "runtime": "classic" // defaults to classic
+        "runtime": "automatic", // defaults to automatic
-        // "importSource": "custom-jsx-library" // defaults to react (only in automatic runtime) }
+        "importSource": "custom-jsx-library" // defaults to react (only in automatic runtime) }
     ]
   ]